Arcadia-Liu/Arbitrary-Precision-Integers/README.md

 4. Postfix Decreasing Operator

     The postfix decreasing operator `--` is used to decreasing the `bigint` object by 1, but it returns the object before the decreasing.
 We implement this by first storing the original bigint object.
-Then we use prefix decreasing operator to add -1 to the original bigint object, but then returns the bigint before updated.
+Then we use the prefix decreasing operator to add -1 to the original bigint object, but then returns the bigint before updating.

     ```cpp
     std::string str1 = "233";